-A number of Mind & Brain and DAAD scholarships will available to the best applicants to study at Berlin School of Mind and Brain (M&B) in Germany.
+A number of Mind & Brain and DAAD financial aid positions will available to the best applicants to study at Berlin School of Mind and Brain (M&B) in Germany.
 This scholarship is open to all students with or without secured funding.

-Depending on the applicant’s individual profile and interest, funding for the three-year program can consist of a full scholarship (from a funding agency or by the Berlin School of Mind and Brain – see below) or a research and/or teaching post with their supervisor.
+Depending on the applicant’s individual profile and interest, funding for the three-year program can consist of a fully-funded position (from a funding agency or by the Berlin School of Mind and Brain – see below) or a research and/or teaching post with their supervisor.

 The Berlin School of Mind and Brain (M&B) is an international and interdisciplinary graduate research school.
 It was established in 2006 and receives its funding through the Excellence Initiative (an ongoing German Federal and State Governments initiative since 2006 to promote excellent science and research at German universities), the Einstein Foundation Berlin, and Humboldt-Universität zu Berlin.